A woman facing an open path looking away

 When to Walk Away from a Narcissist

 Being in a relationship with a narcissist is incredibly draining and confusing.
 You might find yourself constantly questioning your own feelings and reality.
-This article will guide you through the crucial signs to help you explore if it is time for you to walk away from the narcissistic toxic relationship.
-Reclaim your life, and identity and begin your healing process.
+This article will guide you through the crucial signs to help you explore if it is time for you to walk away from the narcissistic, toxic relationship.
+Reclaim your life, your identity, and begin your healing process.
 Here’s what you need to know:

 You Have Given Loyalty to the Narcissists That Was Not Returned